 Following development, sperm can swim to a female egg due to energy-generating parts of each cell called mitochondria, which power the sperm’s tail (flagellum) once inside the vagina.

 Sperm count or concentration refers to the number of sperm cells per milliliter of semen.
 Men with 10 million or fewer sperm per milliliter are considered subfertile.
-Approximately 20 million or higher is considered average; 40 million sperm or higher per milliliter indicates increased fertility.

 The diagnosis of oligospermia means there is a very low sperm count.
+Approximately 15 million or higher is considered average; 40 million sperm or higher per milliliter suggests normal fertility.

 Men diagnosed with azoospermia have no sperm in their semen.
 Often, there are no symptoms for this disorder, and men with this condition may even have a normal ejaculation process.

 Sperm vitality determines the number of living sperm in a sample.
 At least 50 percent of ejaculated sperm should be alive.

 Sperm morphology is an assessment of the physical appearance of individual sperm, notably the head and tail characteristics.
 At least 4 percent of the sperm should be normal.
 If the male produces an adequate volume of sperm, the sperm’s morphology is most often the best predictor of male fertility.